Honor the Earth ordered to pay $750,000 in civil suit

 Because LaDuke did not seem to take Campbell’s concerns seriously, Campbell reached out to a woman in another LaDuke-led nonprofit (the White Earth Land Recovery Project) who said Campbell should talk to Dahl about the issues on her own.

+Campbell took this to mean that the problem was not Dahl’s inappropriate comments, but rather that she was not strong enough to stand up for herself.

-Allegedly, neither LaDuke nor the Honor the Earth Board took any action at any time to stop the sexually harassing comments.
+Allegedly, neither LaDuke nor the Honor the Earth Board took action to stop the sexually harassing comments.

 After hearing from Campbell about allegations about the man’s sexual misconduct with minors for almost three months, LaDuke set up a meeting to learn more.
 LaDuke agreed to meet with Lonna Stevens-Hunter, an employee of the Minnesota Indian Women’s Sexual Assault Coalition, at the end of January in 2015.